Bootstrap a default version of Amundsen using Docker¶

 Ingest provided sample data into Neo4j by doing the following: (Please skip if you are using Atlas backend)

-In a separate terminal window, change directory to the amundsendatabuilder submodule.
+In a separate terminal window, change directory to databuilder.

 sample_data_loaderpython script included in

 examples/directory uses elasticsearch client, pyhocon and other libraries.
-Install the dependencies in a virtual env and run the script by following the commands below:
+Install the dependencies in a virtual env and run the script by following the commands below.
+See Windows Troubleshooting if you encounter an error on

 $ python3 -m venv venv $ source venv/bin/activate $ pip3 install --upgrade pip $ pip3 install -r requirements.txt $ python3 setup.py install $ python3 example/scripts/sample_data_loader.py